 - Flame Arrester (Vertical, In-line type): to prevent flames entry into the tank in the event of external fire

-- Cathodic Protection: Sacrificial anode c/w Portable Reference and Test Point
+- Cathodic Protection: Sacrificial anode c/w Portable Reference and Test Point to protect the tank from corrosion.

 - Outside Tank Ladder & Spiral Stairway